 You cannot say you’ve been to Hanoi if you didn’t try their delicious cà phê trứng at least once.
 Cà phê trứng can be puzzling to imagine at first – I personally expected to find a hard-boiled egg in the drink.
 But no, that’s not the case at all.
-The texture is thick and creamy, more akin to a rich pudding or cream than anything.
+The texture is thick and creamy, more akin to a creamy pudding or cream than anything.
 This delicious drink is created by whisking chicken egg yolk, Vietnamese coffee powder, condensed milk and butter into the drink.

 The invention was born out of necessity more than inspiration, as fresh milk was scarce in the 1940’s.
 Mr. Nguyen Giang, the inventor, ran out of milk and decided to use egg yolks and condensed milk to make what is known as cà phê trứng.
 This drink is now a must try when you are in Hanoi.
 I won’t lie, cà phê trứng was something I never heard of before visiting Hanoi.
 Maybe it hasn’t made its way down south?
 Who knows, but all I know is that you must try this drink!

 Best places to eat in Hanoi for cà phê trứng